dej10/strapi-plugin-file-system/README.md

 ```

 Description: Retrieves a specific folder from the media library by its name.
 Replace `:folderName` in the URL with the actual name of the folder.
+It will also show all children/folders nested in it and files

 ### Get all folders